Łapy: Industrialisation

 Łapy owes its development to the Saint Petersburg–Warsaw Railway with a station here, opened on 15 December 1862, and to the French having built here the works for repairing steam locomotives and carriages the same year.

 That caused an influx of tradesmen and labourers not only from the nearby villages, but also from distant Polish locations and from the Russian Empire.

-In the beginning of the January Uprising, the railway station was captured by a Polish insurgent detachment of Władysław Cichorski nom de guerre "Zameczek" on the night of January 22–23, 1863, and then recaptured by the Russians on January 27, 1863.
-Further clashes between Polish insurgents and Russian troops were fought in Łapy on July 11 and 18, 1863.
+In the beginning of the January Uprising, the railway station was captured by a Polish insurgent detachment of Władysław Cichorski nom de guerre "Zameczek" on the night of 22–23 January 1863, and then recaptured by the Russians on 27 January 1863.
+Further clashes between Polish insurgents and Russian troops were fought in Łapy on 11 and 18 July 1863.
 Following World War I, Poland regained independence and control of Łapy.

 The repair works exist today as 'ZNTK Łapy S.A.'
 They played a decisive role in Łapy's urbanization, the town charter granted on 1 January 1925.

 At the eve of the German-Soviet invasion of Poland, which started World War II in 1939, the town population reached 8,000 citizens.
 Following the invasion, Łapy was first occupied by the Soviet Union until 1941, and then by Germany until 1944, when it was finally restored to Poland.
 During the war, the town was 80% destroyed, and the entire local Jewish population was murdered by the German occupiers in the Holocaust.

+On Sunday, July 30, 1944, the Wehrmacht set Uhowo on fire.
+They also blew up the bridges over the Narew River.
+On July 31, they began destroying the city.
+Factory halls were blown up and the town was burning.
+The population hid in shelters and the church and Soviet planes shelled the church tower and German infantry positions near the cemetery on daily basis.
+On August 6, in the early morning hours, they launched a general assault.
+At around 11 in the morning, Soviet patrols entered the burning city.
+Following the end of the war the town became part of Białystok Voivodeship.